 What are penalties for a drunk driving or OWI charge in Wisconsin?

 Drunk driving can carry serious penalties.
 Even if it is your first offense, you risk losing your license, owing substantial fines and other penalties that could have a lasting impact.
 If this is your second, third or fourth offense, you could also face jail time.

-No matter the number of previous drunk driving arrests, the DUi lawyers at Levine Law will vigorously defend you from the charges you face.
-Attorney Michael G. Levine is a former public defender who has defended countless clients facing all types of drunk driving offenses.
+No matter the number of previous drunk driving arrests, the DUI lawyers at Levine Law will vigorously defend you from the charges you face.
+Attorney Michael G. Levine is a public defender who has defended countless clients facing all types of drunk driving offenses.
 Attorney Robert A. Levine and the other Milwaukee OWI attorneys at the firm are committed to protecting the rights of our clients and helping clients at every stage of the OWI process.

 What are penalties for an OWI in Wisconsin?